Childhood is short.

 When my kids were younger, they loved it when I planned a special day for each of them.
 My sons and daughter got to pick what they wanted to eat for breakfast in bed and what our family would do (within reason) that day.

-In my Create a Summer of Significance in 2020 Printable Pack, you will get monthly celebration calendars for you to plan your June, July, and August, as well as a fun fill-in-the-blank All About Dad printable for Father’s Day.
+In my Create a Summer of Significance Printable Pack, you will get monthly celebration calendars for you to plan your June, July, and August, as well as a fun fill-in-the-blank All About Dad printable for Father’s Day.